SPEAKER INTERVIEW - Christian Roeloffs & Johannes Schlingmeier

 What can attendees expect to learn and discover from your session?

-Likely attendees would be logistics responsibles in a wide variety of companies – both existing and non-customers (e.g., container carriers, NVOCCs, container leasing companies, container traders, other logistics companies) who are interested in reducing their level of empty repositioning.
-Our session will provide a deep insight into challenges faced today as well as potential solutions for digitizing the container supply chain including requirements for implementation
+Likely attendees would be logistics responsibles in a wide variety of companies – both existing and non-customers (e.g., container carriers, NVOCCs, container leasing companies, container traders, other logistics companies) who are interested in reducing their level of empty repositioning or opening up new revenue opportunities.
+Our session will provide a deep insight into how “trust” is created in networks such as xChange and how this can be used most efficiently in container logistics.

-What do you think is the biggest issue being faced/discussed in your industry at the moment?
+What would you say is the biggest issue being faced/discussed in your industry at the moment?

-While all eyes are on the effects of overcapacity and rock-bottom rates, issues being faced in the container shipping industry today are certainly very diverse and addressed by BCG in a wide variety of projects.
-Topics range from commercial/yield management over optimal network design/vessel operations in times of bunker price uncertainty, global port congestions and procurement costs to more logistical issues like empty container repositionings—our focus at Intermodal 2017 is the latter.
+While all eyes are on the effects of overcapacity and last year's wave of mergers and acquisitions, issues being faced in the container shipping industry today are certainly very diverse.
+Topics range from commercial/yield management over optimal network design/vessel operations in times of bunker price uncertainty, global port congestions and procurement costs to more logistical issues like empty container repositioning’s—our focus at the Intermodal 2018 is the latter.

 What innovative measures should the industry adopt in the next few years to ensure market sustainability and growth?

-Why do you think events like Intermodal Asia are important for the industry?
+Why do you think events such as Intermodal Asia are important for the industry?

-Events like Intermodal provide a very useful forum for all participants in the container shipping industry to get together, address key trends, issues and implications for their business models—and last but not least create new business relationships!
+Events like the Intermodal provide a very useful forum for all participants in the container shipping industry to get together, address key trends, issues and implications for their business models—and last but not least, create new business relationships!